xu753x/free5GRAN/Readme.md

 ### Radio frontend

-We currently support USRP B210, N210 and X310 natively. `libuhd-dev` is required.
+Currently support USRP B210, N210 , X310 and other SDR board with SOAPY natively . `libuhd-dev` is required.
 It can be installed on Ubuntu via:
 ```
 sudo apt-get install libuhd-dev
 ```